keerthikumar-t/SONiC/doc/ztp/trusted-ztp.md

 }
 ```

-**Important Security Note**

-> **YANG provides configuration validation, not a runtime security boundary.**

-The YANG model enforces these constraints only through the **management interfaces**, such as:
-- CLI
-- gNMI
-- Other management-framework APIs

-This provides:
-- Early validation of configuration changes
-- Protection against accidental misconfiguration
-- A clear and consistent operational contract for administrators

-The effective runtime security posture is enforced by the **Trusted ZTP runtime components**.
-Runtime configuration stored in `CONFIG_DB` is **not permitted to weaken** these settings.

----

 #### 11.4.
 Operational State DB Enhancements (STATE_DB)

 Operational visibility is provided by a new STATE_DB table, `TZTP|status`, which does not exist for legacy ZTP: